 Stealing Back Freedom

-He chose to remain standing, but at least came to a stop before the row of wood Orangecloak had commandeered as a seat.
+Myles chose to remain standing, but at least came to a stop before the short row of wood Orangecloak had commandeered as a seat.
 “I saw a lot of guards when we snuck into town, Orangecloak.
 I think you should call off the protest for the day,” he stated, as she knew he would.
 Myles was cautious by nature and protective of Orangecloak at the best of times.

 From beside her stirred Coquarro, her other constant companion.
 “It’s Aquas Bay, Myles.
 We’re in the home of Illiastra’s naval fleet.
 There’s always a heavy presence of guards.
 I tell you this every time.
 Red asked you to sit and I agree with her.
 Spinning in circles isn’t going to improve our situation,” Coquarro told Myles.
 Red was the only name that Coquarro had ever known Orangecloak by, going back to the day they had met on the island refuge of Phaleayna all those years ago.
 One of his thick, callused dark hands found its way onto her knee.
 “Have you thought about what you’re going to say today?”